 Cultivating a truly competitive employee benefits package can sometimes seem like an insurmountable task.
 Most employers work in earnest to put in place the very best benefits they can afford, without compromising coverage.
 This is especially true when it comes to the medical portion of their program.

 Telemedicine, rapidly growing in popularity, is an excellent way to supplement a medical plan without driving up costs - but it does have some drawbacks as well.
 So what exactly is telemedicine, and is it a good fit for your company?

 What is Telemedicine?

-- There’s no copay, which certainly sweetens the deal.
+- There’s often no copay, which certainly sweetens the deal.

-- It’s cheaper than traditional medicine.
-As the above point outlines: there are no copays for patients.
+- It can be less expensive than traditional medicine.
+As the above point outlines: there are often no copays for patients.
 But it’s cheaper for the insurance companies also, since they don’t have to reimburse the doctor for an office visit.